-A new expedition through Mauritania, an itinerary which is the outcome of many years of research in this part of Sahara.
-The itinerary starts in Nouakchott, the capital and continues for a brief visit to the highlights in Chinguetti and Ouadane.
-Chinguetti has a magical atmosphere, one of the most well conserved oasis in the whole Sahara.
+A new expedition through Mauritania, an itinerary that is the outcome of many years of research in this part of the Sahara.
+The itinerary starts in Nouakchott, the capital, and continues for a brief visit to the highlights in Chinguetti and Ouadane.
+Chinguetti has a magical atmosphere, one of the most well-conserved oases in the whole Sahara.

 Ouadane was founded “just” in 1147 of our era.
 It is the remotest oasis in Mauritania and the western outpost before the total emptiness… Where we will continue.

-Aoukar, a range of escarpments that create a spectacular landscape of dark mountains.
-The range divide the large dunes of Ouarane in the North from the Aoukar depression in the South.
+Aoukar is a range of escarpments that create a spectacular landscape of dark mountains.
+The range divides the large dunes of Ouarane in the North from the Aoukar depression in the South.
 We will join a caravan route that dates back to the eleventh century linking Oualata with the western part of Mauritania to discover Makhrouga, one of the most spectacular rock erosions: nature has sculptured a rock massif in the shape of elephants.
-Some graffiti depicting an archaic Berber alphabet are witness of an ancient human presence.
+Some graffiti depicting an archaic Berber alphabet are witness to an ancient human presence.

-Following the caravan route, we arrive to Oualata, Word Heritage Site and unique for the traditional frescoes that decorate the facades of the adobe houses.
-The colorful arabesques and geometric patterns exclusively made by the women, as in the rest of West Africa, make of Oualata a unique oasis.
+Following the caravan route, we arrive at Oualata, a Word Heritage Site unique to the traditional frescoes that decorate the facades of the adobe houses.
+The colorful arabesques and geometric patterns exclusively made by women, as in the rest of West Africa, make Oualata a unique oasis.

-Out of any track we will arrive to deep caves hiding granaries, graffiti, and rock paints.
+Out of any track, we will arrive at deep caves hiding granaries, graffiti, and rock paints.

 On the way to Nouakchott, we reach Kiffa, renowned for the traditional glass beads produced by Moorish women.